 Can reopening of pubs whip up thirst for £151m C&C share sale?

-Like Italy, hovering in sixth place among the bookies to win the Euros in July, cider and beer maker C&C Group is struggling to recapture its glory days of the mid-noughties.
+Like Italy, hovering in sixth place among the bookies to win Euro 2020 in July, Irish cider and beer maker C&C Group is struggling to recapture its glory days of the mid-noughties.

-As Italian defender Fabio Cannavaro led his side to World Cup victory in the scorching hot summer of 2006, C&C’s Magners cider brand was reinventing a category of drink in the UK that was more associated with 2 litre bottles and park benches.
+As Italian defender Fabio Cannavaro led his side to World Cup victory in the scorching hot summer of 2006, C&C’s Magners cider brand was reinventing a category of drink in the UK that was more associated with two-litre bottles and park benches.

 Backed by a slick advertising campaign, Magners sales surged 255 per cent that year, the first time it was sold in England outside of London.
 It drove a 23 per cent surge in general UK cider sales, to close to 965 million pints.